sg893052/sonic-buildimage/L2/PAC/PortAccessControl.md

 Additionally, there exists a third role:
 3. authentication server: Performs the authentication function necessary to check the credentials of the Supplicant on behalf of the Authenticator.

-All three roles are required in order to complete an authentication exchange.
-SONiC supports the Authenticator role only, in which the PAE is responsible for communicating with the Supplicant.
-The Authenticator PAE is also responsible for submitting the information received from the Supplicant to the Authentication Server in order for the credentials to be checked, which will determine the authorization state of the Port.
+All three roles are required in order to complete an authentication exchange. **SONiC supports the Authenticator role only, in which the PAE is responsible for communicating with the Supplicant.** The Authenticator PAE is also responsible for submitting the information received from the Supplicant to the Authentication Server in order for the credentials to be checked, which will determine the authorization state of the Port.
 The Authenticator PAE controls the authorized/unauthorized state of the controlled Port depending on the outcome of the authentication process.

 ### 2.2.1 RADIUS Authentication
-When RADIUS authentication is used, the Authenticator basically becomes a passthrough.
+The Authenticator is essentially a passthrough for the EAP method.
 The Supplicant and the RADIUS server exchange EAP messages which are encapsulated in either EAPOL or RADIUS frames (depending on the direction of the frame) by the Authenticator switch.
 The Authenticator determines the authorization status of the port based on RADIUS Access-Accept or Access-Reject frames.
 The Authenticator switch also needs to send and process all appropriate RADIUS attributes.
-For more information on these attributes, see the section labelled "RADIUS Authorization Attributes" in this document.
+For more information on these attributes, see the section [Authorization parameters](#3324-authorization-parameters).

 ### 2.2.2 Unidirectional and bidirectional control
 The controlled directions dictate the degree to which protocol exchanges take place between Supplicant and Authenticator.
 This affects whether the unauthorized controlled Port exerts control over communication in both directions (disabling both incoming and outgoing frames) or just in the incoming direction (disabling only the reception of incoming frames).
 The control directions are of two types:
 1. Both: Control is exerted over both incoming and outgoing frames.
 2. In: Control is only exerted over incoming traffic.

 **SONiC allows only unidirection(In) control.
-Please see "Limitations and Restrictions" section.**
+Please see [Limitation](#9-limitation) section.**

 ### 2.2.3 Downloadable ACL